eliminmax/eambfc/README.md

 [brainfuck constants](https://esolangs.org/wiki/Brainfuck_constants), which are available under the CC0 public-domain-equivalent license.

-Other than the macros and `typedefs` in `compat/elf.h` and the sample code from esolangs.org, all content in this repository is my own original work.
+Other `compat/elf.h` and the sample code from esolangs.org, all content in this repository is my own original work.

 All licenses used in any part of this repository are in the LICENSES/ directory, and every file has an SPDX License header identifying the license(s) it's under,